matnoel/EasyFEA/docs/easyfea/materials.rst

 materials
 =========

-The `EasyFEA/materials/ <https://github.com/matnoel/EasyFEA/tree/main/EasyFEA/materials>`_ module in EasyFEA is designed to provide essential tools for creating and managing materials.
-These material models are used to construct :py:class:`~EasyFEA.simulations._Simu` instances and primarily contain material parameters.
+The `EasyFEA/materials/ <https://github.com/matnoel/EasyFEA/tree/main/EasyFEA/materials>`_ module in EasyFEA provides essential tools for creating and managing materials.
+These models are used to build :py:class:`~EasyFEA.simulations._Simu` instances and mainly contain material parameters.

 With this module, you can construct: